 Robert: Go for it.
 You will find it thrilling and fulfilling.
 There are kids out there who really need your help.

 Charlie: Be prepared to challenge yourself, stay organised and don’t forget to put aside time for yourself each day in order to relax and better prepare for tomorrow.

 Jenny: It is one of the toughest things you could consider doing.
 But from day one you absolutely get out what you put in when it comes to working with children.
 From helping them understand how electromagnets work, to teaching them how to tie their shoe laces – nothing beats knowing that every day you are making a difference and hopefully making the future of your students a little brighter.

 Inspired by Robert, Charlie and Jenny and ready to begin your teaching journey with Ark's Teacher Training programme?
-Apply now for September 2019.
+Apply now.